Janviere-dev/foundationX_frontend/README.md

   construction.
 - **Routing & auth guarding:** `router.dart`'s `redirect` callback is registered as `go_router`'s
-  `refreshListenable` against `AuthProvider`, so any auth-status change (login, logout, email verified, profile completed) automatically re-evaluates where the user should be — no screen needs to manually redirect after a login/logout action.
+  `refreshListenable` against `AuthProvider`, so any auth-status change (login, logout, email verified, profile completed) automatically re-evaluates where the user should be.
 - **Achievements → notifications:** `NotificationProvider` optionally takes an `AchievementProvider` reference and listens for newly-unlocked achievements, creating a notification for each.
-This is one-directional. `AchievementProvider` has no knowledge that `NotificationProvider` exists — so the notification behavior can be disabled or swapped out without touching achievement logic.
 - **Local vs. cloud persistence:** account and cross-device data (profile, subjects) live in Firestore; device-local preferences (theme, notification settings, onboarding-seen flag, cached notification list) live in `SharedPreferences`.

 ## Known gaps

-- **No real automated tests yet.** `test/widget_test.dart` is still the stock counter-app test.
-  The highest-value additions would be `AuthProvider`, `NotificationProvider`, and the `router.dart` redirect logic, given how much conditional branching lives there.
-- **No automated tests on the backend either.** `foundationX_backend/tests/` contains only an empty package marker.
-The quiz submit → background-grade → report flow is the highest-risk untested path in the system, since it spans an async background task, two datastores, and an external LLM call.
+- **Backend now has real unit tests** (endpoint, repository-retrieval, and storage tests.
 - **`UserProvider` has no streak-update method.** `UserModel.streak` exists but nothing currently increments it on lesson/quiz completion.
 - **`home_screen.dart` has a hardcoded notification badge count** in one spot.
 IT should read from